VenkMallikarjun/BENPPy/README.md

 BayesENproteomics fits user-specified regression models of arbitrary complexity to accurately model protein and post-translational modification fold changes in label-free proteomics experiments.
 BayesENproteomics uses Elastic Net regularization and observation weighting based on residual size and peptide identification confidence, implemented via MCMC sampling from conditional distributions, to prevent overfitting.

-The initial proof-of-concept is described in our [preprint](https://www.biorxiv.org/content/early/2018/05/10/295527).
+The initial proof-of-concept is described in our [preprint](https://www.biorxiv.org/content/early/2018/05/10/295527) and in the [Matlab version](https://github.com/VenkMallikarjun/BayesENproteomics).

 ## Additonal features over BayesENproteomics Matlab implementation:
   * User-customised regression models to facilitate analysis of complex (or simple) experimental setups.